 B i o g r a p h y

-JULIE AGNEW is the Richard C. Kraemer Chair and Class of 2018 Professor of Finance and Economics.
+JULIE AGNEW is the Richard C. Kraemer Term Professor .
 From 2014 until 2016, she was the Inaugural Director of the Boehly Center for Excellence in Finance at the College of William and Mary’s Mason School of Business.
 She is a TIAA Institute Fellow, on the Advisory Board of the Wharton School's Pension Research Council, a former elected member of the Defined Contribution Plans Advisory Committee (DCPAC) for the Virginia Retirement System, and a Research Associate for the Center for Retirement Research at Boston College.
 She is also an Associate Investigator for the ARC Centre of Excellence in Population Ageing Research (CEPAR) in Australia and a member of the Academic Advisory Council (AAC) of the DCIIA Retirement Research Center (RRC).
 Finally, she is a board member of C&F Bank.
 From 2009-2011, she was the Co-Director of the Center for Interdisciplinary Behavioral Finance Research.

 Her research and consulting activities focus on behavioral finance and its relationship to financial decisions made by individuals in their retirement plans.
 She has presented her research at several national and international conferences, testified as an invited expert witness in front of the Senate’s Committee on Health, Education, Labor and Pensions and published in journals that include the American Economic Review, the Journal of Financial and Quantitative Analysis, Management Science (forthcoming), the Journal of Pension Economics

 and Finance and the Journal of Behavioral Finance.
 Additionally, she has won several nationally competitive research grants amounting to over one million dollars of funding.